Skip to main content

 • Extra hook-up cables such as a mouse or a keyboard

-Take a little extra time to learn what each cable does and where each cable is supposed to plug in to, whether it be the wall or a device.
+Take a little extra time to learn what each cable does and where it is supposed to plug in, whether to the wall or a device.
 You can even learn more about your machine's cables by reading the owner's manual that came with the product.

 This tip is also helpful the next time a problem appears.
-Sometimes you have a loose cord that continues to slip out of your machine.
-Double check all your wires and cables when a problem arises to make sure the cables are all securely plugged in.
+Sometimes, you have a loose cord that continues to slip out of your machine.
+Double-check all your wires and cables when a problem arises to ensure they are all securely plugged in.

-Don’t want to fool around with wires?
-Do an online search for the device’s make and model and ask how to connect through WiFi or on directly to your smartphone or tablet wirelessly.
-There are plenty of ways you can connect to devices.
+Don’t want to mess around with wires?
+Do an online search for the device’s make and model and ask how to connect it wirelessly through WiFi or directly to your smartphone or tablet.
+There are plenty of ways to connect devices.

 Learn the Basics: Technology 101

-This next basic IT skill might also seem a little underwhelming, however, the more you verse yourself with basic IT lingo, the easier you’ll understand and resolve your machine’s issues.
+This next basic IT skill might also seem a little underwhelming.
+However, the more you know basic IT lingo, the easier it will be to understand and resolve your machine’s issues.
 Acronyms can be your friend!

 Lifewire published an article, Top 20 Internet Terms for Beginners, that we found very useful, especially for people who aren’t too familiar with IT.
 Some of the most common terms we see when dealing with IT support are:

-• Router: Your router is a very critical part of keeping your business safe and secure, providing a defense against hackers.
-Your router directs specific content to the appropriate place, whether that be your computer, printer, or copier.
+• Router: Your router is critical to keeping your business safe and secure and providing a defense against hackers.
+It directs specific content to the appropriate place, whether that be your computer, printer, or copier.

-• Cloud Computing: Many services nowadays offer cloud storage of your files, giving you the ability to access your work from more than one device.
-Cloud computing is great for businesses that have remote employees, as they can save files, photos, and images in the cloud and then access them from any device they choose.
+• Cloud Computing: Many services nowadays offer cloud storage of your files, allowing you to access your work from multiple devices.
+Cloud computing is great for businesses with remote employees, as they can save files, photos, and images in the cloud and access them from any device they choose.
 It’s a great way to collaborate without being together in the same room.

-• Firewall: Firewall is another IT security term, consisting of software or hardware to protect your computer from hackers and viruses.
-Firewalls range from small antivirus software packages to complex and expensive software and hardware solutions.
+• Firewall: A firewall is another IT security term, consisting of software or hardware that protects your computer from hackers and viruses.
+Firewalls range from small antivirus software packages to complex, expensive software and hardware solutions.
 Whether your device comes with a firewall or not, you should certainly use and activate it to ensure your files and documents are kept safe.

 • Malware: Malware is any malicious software designed by hackers to get into your IT systems.
 These hackers seek to vandalize your computer, obtain your private information, take remote control of your computer, and manipulate you to purchase or give them your money.
 Do you want to know the best way to prevent malware?
 Firewall!

-Learning basic IT terms is the very best thing you can when trying to understand your devices and how they work.
+Learning basic IT terms is the very best thing you can do when trying to understand your devices and how they work.
 The more educated you are, the better they’ll perform and the more satisfied you’ll be.
 With the direction and advancements in technology today, these basic terms you will find when your “cable guy” is installing TV or Internet in your home.
-So learning the basics in IT is becoming a life skill.
+So, learning the basics of IT is becoming a life skill.

 Know How to Judge Safety Online

-If you can’t already tell, the safety and security of your IT and your business is one of the most important aspects you should focus your attention on.
-Using good judgment when using the internet is so critical in protecting your company.
+If you can’t already tell, the safety and security of your IT and your business are among the most important aspects you should focus on.
+Using good judgment when using the Internet is critical in protecting your company.

 Ever see something like this: